wapiti-scanner/wapiti/doc/FAQ.md

 Internet is like a box of chocolates: You never know what you're gonna get.
 Broken webpages, malformed links, mixed standards for HTML/XML/XHTML, proprietary technologies, network or protocol issues...
 So the only way to make sure Wapiti is Internet proof is to launch it on random targets.
-Don't take it personnaly, you are helping to make the Internet a safer place.
+Don't take it personally, you are helping to make the Internet a safer place.

-### Do you have a personnal website?
+### Do you have a personal website?
 Twitter ? ###

 Yes you can follow me at @devl00p.
 My website is http://devloop.users.sourceforge.net/
 I write some CTF walkthrough.
 Articles are in french though.

-### Why did it took you so much time before releasing a new version ? ###

-Dude, I have a baby girl, a girlfriend, a fat cat, a job in cybersecurity and a rusty Miata... do the math.

-### Which one takes the most time ? ###

-Man, my girlfriend will kill me if I give you the answer.

-### And now what ? ###

-Something completely different I guess.